rossnichols/LibSerialize/README.md

 * `myOpts.foo = false`: option `foo` is false
 * `myOpts.foo = nil`: option `foo` is true

+## Reader Protocol
+The library supports customizing how serialized data is provided to the deserialization functions through the use of the "Reader" protocol.
+This enables advanced use cases such as batched or throttled deserialization via coroutines, or processing serialized data of an unknown-length in a streamed manner.

+Any value supplied as the `input` to any deserialization function will be inspected and indexed to search for the following keys.
+If provided, these will override default behaviors otherwise implemented by the library.

+* `ReadBytes`: `function(input, i, j) => string` (optional)
+  * If specified, this function will be called every time the library needs to read a sequence of bytes as a string from the supplied input.
+The range of bytes is passed in the `i` and `j` parameters, with similar semantics to standard Lua functions such as `string.sub` and `table.concat`.
+This function must return a string whose length is equal to the requested range of bytes.

+    It is permitted for this function to error if the range of bytes would exceed the available bytes; if an error is raised it will pass through the library back to the caller of Deserialize/DeserializeValue.

+    If not supplied, the default implementation will access the contents of `input` as if it were a string and call `string.sub(input, i, j)`.

+* `AtEnd`: `function(input, i) => boolean` (optional)
+  * If specified, this function will be called whenever the library needs to test if the end of the input has been reached.
+The `i` parameter will be supplied a byte offset from the start of the input, and should typically return `true` if `i` is greater than the length of `input`.

+    If this function returns true, the stream is considered ended and further values will not be deserialized.
+If this function returns false, deserialization of further values will continue until it returns true.

+    If not supplied, the default implementation will compare the offset `i` against the length of `input` as obtained through the `#` operator.

 ## Customizing table serialization:
 For any serialized table, LibSerialize will check for the presence of a